kostistzim/Plant_Leaves_Classification_MLOps_DTU02476/reports/README.md

 >
 > Answer:

-We managed to deploy it both locally and on Google Cloud with Cloud Run.
+We managed to deploy our API both locally and on the cloud.
+- Locally
+    For deplayment we wrapped our model into application used the `lifespan` function of fastpi.
+First we used the model.pth format but after some experimentation we ended up using the model.onnx format.
+For local deployment of the api we used `uvicorn --reload --port 8000 src.plant_leaves.api:app`.
+    At first we used a temporary html form in order to upload the images but eventually removed it, one can test the api using `http://127.0.0.1:8000/docs`.
+    Finally we made sure that everything could be containerized and run smoothly.
+- Cloud
     As explained above, we orchestrated the deployment locally with docker compose and on GCP, we made use of Cloud Run services.

 ### Question 25